 Provider rate limits

-Nylas API calls are also subject to the rate limits for the underlying providers, so keep these in mind when you build your Nylas application.
-The following sections outline the rate limits for common providers.
+Nylas’ API requests are also subject to rate limits for the underlying providers.
+Keep these in mind as you build your project.

 Google rate limits